Discovering Subgroups with Exceptional Survival Characteristics: Experiments

 Next, we investigate the results on the postoperative cohort.
-Here, almost 80\% of the patients survive for more than 80 months (Fig.~\ref{fig:study2}).
-We are specifically interested in subgroups $S_5$ (green, n=12) and $S_7$ (purple, n=12) as these identify subjects that respond very poorly.
+Here, almost 80\% of patients survive longer than 80 months (Fig.~\ref{fig:study2}).
+We are specifically interested in subgroups $S_5$ (green, n=12) and $S_7$ (purple, n=12) as these identify subjects responding very poorly.
 Both are significant under our statistical model.
-Like before, the corresponding rules make biological sense: they both select on genes that relate to cellular communication, metabolism, and DNA repair, which are related to highly aggressive tumor subtypes~\cite{toustrup:2011:development,lendahl:2009:generating} for which conventional treatment not only fails to improve patient condition but even promotes recurrence \cite{barker:2015:tumour}.
-The learned rules allow clinicians to pre-screen these subjects and offer them alternate treatment instead.
+As before, the corresponding rules make biological sense: they both select on genes relating to cellular communication, metabolism, and DNA repair, which are related to highly aggressive tumor subtypes~\citep{lendahl:2009:generating,toustrup:2011:development} for which conventional treatment not only fails to improve patient condition but even promotes recurrence \citep{barker:2015:tumour}.
+The learned rules allow clinicians to pre-screen these subjects and offer them alternative treatment.